Flash Flood Warning issued for Bergen by NWS - News Break

 Flash Flood Warning issued for Bergen by NWS

-Effective: 2021-07-08 19:15:00 EDT Expires: 2021-07-08 20:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-08 17:06:00 EDT Expires: 2021-07-08 20:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Bergen FLASH FLOOD WARNING REMAINS IN EFFECT UNTIL 815 PM EDT THIS EVENING FOR SOUTHEASTERN BERGEN, BRONX, NEW YORK (MANHATTAN) AND SOUTHERN WESTCHESTER COUNTIES At 715 PM EDT, local law enforcement reported numerous road closures and water rescues across the warned area.
+Excessive runoff from heavy rainfall will cause flooding of urban areas, highways, streets and underpasses as well as other drainage areas and low lying spots.
+Target Area: Bergen The National Weather Service in Upton has issued a * Flash Flood Warning for Southeastern Bergen County in northeastern New Jersey Bronx County in southeastern New York New York (Manhattan) County in southeastern New York Southern Westchester County in southeastern New York * Until 815 PM EDT. * At 506 PM EDT, the public reported thunderstorms producing heavy rain across the warned area.
 Between 2 and 4 inches of rain have fallen.
-A few additional showers are possible through this evening.
-Additional flash flooding is not expected.
-HAZARD...Flooded and impassable roadways and swollen creeks and streams.
-SOURCE...Law enforcement reported.
-IMPACT...Flooded small creeks and streams, urban areas, highways, streets and underpasses as well as other poor drainage and low-lying areas.
-Some locations that have experienced flash flooding include Yonkers, New Rochelle, Mott Haven, East Tremont, Ridgefield, Throgs Neck Bridge, Harlem, Riverdale, Co-op City, Fort Lee, Englewood, Bronxville, City Island, Upper West Side, Mount Vernon, Eastchester, Cliffside Park, Palisades Park, Mamaroneck and Tenafly.
-FLASH FLOOD...OBSERVEDalerts.weather.gov
+The expected rainfall rate is 1 to 2 inches in 1 hour.
+Additional rainfall amounts of 1 to 2 inches are possible in the warned area.
+Flash flooding is ongoing or expected to begin shortly.
+HAZARD...Life threatening flash flooding.
+Thunderstorms producing flash flooding.
+SOURCE...Public reported.
+IMPACT...Life threatening flash flooding of creeks and streams, urban areas, highways, streets and underpasses. * Some locations that will experience flash flooding include Yonkers, New Rochelle, Mott Haven, East Tremont, Ridgefield, Throgs Neck Bridge, Harlem, Riverdale, Co-op City, Fort Lee, Englewood, Bronxville, City Island, Upper West Side, Mount Vernon, Eastchester, Cliffside Park, Palisades Park, Mamaroneck and Tenafly.
+FLASH FLOOD...OBSERVED FLASH FLOOD DAMAGE THREAT...CONSIDERABLE EXPECTED RAINFALL...1-2 INCHES IN 1 HOURalerts.weather.gov

 Comments / 0